-Scenography, in general, is and outstanding practice of art which gives artists the ability to freely express several perspectives.
+Scenography, in general, is an outstanding practice of art that gives artists the ability to freely express several perspectives.

-It is mostly used to represent certain atmospheres by crafting an area with a unique combination of physical material and technological tools including graphics, lights, sounds and sound effects, costumes, images, music, colors, shapes, accessories, decoration, and other important aspects.
+It is mostly used to represent certain atmospheres by crafting an area with a unique combination of physical material and technological tools including graphics, lights, sounds, sound effects, costumes, images, music, colors, shapes, accessories, decoration, and other important aspects.

 By taking advantage of each one of these elements, artists can easily send a message to the audience or share an idea.